JakubSawicki03/Temp-Remover/README.md

 4. You have more disk space available!

 # SECOND option - task scheduler
-This way provides you to remove temporary folders everyday or even hourly
+This way provides you to remove temporary folders everyday at a certain time or even hourly

 1. Open task scheduler
 2. Go to action tab